-- 1. Manage development to protect Village Character - 2.
-Enforce codes and ordinances - 3.
+- 1. Develop codes and ordinances to protect the character of Village neighborhoods - 2.
+Enforce codes and ordinances to protect the character of Village neighborhoods - 3.
 Maintain and enhance the appearance of public spaces

-The objective to manage development to protect Village character is an Area of Focus (AOF) for FY 2023.
+The objective to develop codes and ordinances to protect the character of Village neighborhoods is an Area of Focus (AOF) for FY 2024.

-The five-year Initiative Action Plans (IAPs) and Key Performance Indicators (KPIs) for these objectives are identified below.
+The five-year Initiative Action Plan (IAP) and Key Performance Indicators (KPIs) for these objectives are identified below.

-Strategic Objective: Manage Development to Protect Village Character AOF Initiative Action Plans Timeline FY 2023-2027 Funding Department/ Division Update the Pinehurst Development Ordinance- Update the Pinehurst Development Ordinance to reflect priorities of the 2019 Comprehensive Plan and changes required by 160D legislation FY 2023-2024 \$0 Planning Small Area Plan for Village Place/Rattlesnake Trail Corridor and Pinehurst South/Hwy 5 Commercial Area-Engage a consultant and develop small area plans for two focus areas from the 2019 Comprehensive Plan FY 2023 \$0 Planning Relocation of the Public Services Complex - To allow for redevelopment of Village Place FY 2023-2025 \$425,000 Public Services
+Strategic Objective: Develop Codes and Ordinances to Protect the Character of Village Neighborhoods ${\Lambda OF}$ Initiative Action Plans Timeline FY 2024-2028 Funding Department/ Division Update the Pinehurst Development Ordinance- Update the Pinehurst Development Ordinance to reflect priorities of the 2019 Comprehensive Plan and changes required by 160D legislation FY 2024-2026 \$0 Planning

-Key Performance Indicators (KPIs) - Manage development to protect Village character AOF
+Key Performance Indicators (KPIs) - Develop codes and ordinances to protect the character of Village Neighborhoods AOF